 If you've ever played fantasy video games, you already know a little about Dungeons and Dragons.
 Come play the original tabletop game with a live Dungeon Master after creating your own character.
 No prior experience necessary- we can teach you!

-Fantasy Sports Club gives students the perfect chance to test their knowledge managing a team and mapping statistics.
+Fantasy Sports for Charity Club gives students the perfect chance to test their knowledge managing a team and mapping statistics.
 We will discuss current events in the sports world while competing in real time against one another in fantasy leagues, all for a charitable cause of the winner's choosing.

 This club is for anyone interested in studying fashion, as well as creating fashion pieces.
 (Fall/Spring only)